chocorainaaa/chocorainaaa/README.md

 English (native) // Chinese (fluent) // Japanese (intermediate)

 #### 💻 I’m currently working on:
-- A React app utilizing Typescript that will allow users to search for Pokémon, create and save teams they would like to try out in game, favourite Pokémon and any other features dreamt up along the way
+- A React app utilizing Typescript that will allow users to search for Pokémon, create and save teams they would like to try out in-game, favourite Pokémon and any other features dreamt up along the way
-- Various Unity tutorials to get to grips with basics
+- Various Unity tutorials to get to grips with the basics

 #### 📫 Contact me:
 - Email: blackettraina@gmail.com